grafana/grafana/docs/sources/panels/field-configuration-options.md

 1. Continue to add overrides to this field by clicking **Add override property**, or you can click **Add override** and select a different field to add overrides to.
 1. When finished, click **Save** to save all panel edits to the dashboard.

-## Override matcher
+## Override field selectors

-This section explains all available matchers for field overrides.
-They are listed in alphabetical order.
+This section explains the different ways you can select which fields an override rule will be applied to.

-### Match field by name
+### Fields matching name

-Allows you to select a field from the list of all available fields that the override will be applied to.
+Allows you to select a field from the list of all available fields.
+Properties you add to a rule with this selector will only be applied to this single field.

-### Match field by name using regex
+### Fields matching regex

-Allows you to type in a regular expression against which fields to be overridden will be matched.
+Allows you to specify a regular expression.
+The properties you add to a rule with this selector will be applied to all fields where the field name match the regex.

-### Match field by type
+### Field with type

 Allows you to select fields by their type (string, numeric, etc).
+The properties you add to a rule with this selector will be applied to all fields of matching type.

 ## Field options